-Chameleons are some of the most intriguing of all reptiles and most have the ability to change colour almost instantly to either blend in with their environment or to show warning colours.
+Chameleons are some of the most intriguing of all reptiles and most have the ability to change color almost instantly to either blend in with their environment or to show warning colors.

-All of the chameleons have independently swivelling eyes which are mounted in protruding turrets, these animals can see both behind and in front of them at the same time!
+All of the chameleons have independently swiveling eyes which are mounted in protruding turrets, these animals can see both behind and in front of them at the same time!

-Another common feature is their very long tongues which in most species is the same length as the chameleon itself, this tone is tipped with a muscular and stick tip which is uses to catch its prey of mostly insects.
+Another common feature is their very long tongues which in most species are the same length as the chameleon itself, this tone is tipped with a muscular and stick tip which is used to catch its prey mostly insects.

-The Yemen or Veiled Chameleon (Chamaeleo calyptratus) is a good chameleon to start with and is native to Saudi Arabia and the Yemen, hence its common name.
+Yemen or Veiled Chameleon (Chamaeleo calyptratus) is a good chameleon to start with and is native to Saudi Arabia and Yemen, hence its common name.